After a storm, your roof might appear fine, but hidden damage can lead to serious problems if ignored.

 Outside Signs of Roof Damage

-Start by examining your roof from the ground using binoculars for a closer view.
-Look for missing, cracked, curled, or shifted shingles – these are telltale signs of storm damage.
+Exterior roof inspection is best performed from the ground using binoculars for a closer view.
+You should look for missing, cracked, curled, or shifted shingles because these are telltale signs of storm damage.

-Once you’ve completed the exterior inspection, it’s time to check for signs of damage inside your home.
+Once you have completed the exterior inspection, it is time to check for signs of damage inside your home.

 Inside Signs of Roof Damage

-Interior damage often takes time to show up, so stay vigilant after a storm.
+Interior water damage often takes time to show up, so we advise staying vigilant after a storm.
 Stains on ceilings or walls are one of the most common signs that water has leaked into the drywall.
-Even small stains can hint at more significant problems lurking behind the surface.

 If you notice musty smells or visible mold in your attic, this could mean water has soaked into insulation or wooden framing.
-Mold – whether black, white, or green – indicates moisture intrusion and needs immediate attention.
-Left unchecked, mold can spread quickly and cause more extensive damage.
+Mold indicates moisture intrusion and needs immediate attention.

 Other signs to watch for include warped or peeling paint, water drips, or standing water in the attic.
-These issues suggest active leaks that require urgent repairs.
-If your home has a fireplace, check for moisture, mold, or moss around the fireplace area, as this could signal chimney damage.
+If your home has a fireplace, check for moisture or mold around the fireplace area, as this could signal chimney damage.

 Another red flag is a sudden increase in your energy bills.
-Wet insulation from roof leaks becomes less effective, forcing your HVAC system to work harder and driving up your utility costs.
+Wet insulation becomes less effective, forcing your HVAC system to work harder and driving up your utility costs in 2026.

 Addressing these signs early can save you from costly repairs down the road.
 However, not all damage is easy to spot.